 Adult Baseball, Basketball, and Softball

 A 1940 article in the Suffolk News-Herald on March 23 discussed a basketball game between the City League All Stars and the Chuckatuck Alumni in which the Alumni won 40-35 after trailing in the first half.
 The article noted that the game was rough at times.
 This writer remembers a ladies’ basketball game in which Dorothy Bradshaw and Ruby Pinner were playing in the Chuckatuck High School gym.
 It seems that one member of the other team had taken some liberties with Ruby and the referee had not called a foul.
-Sitting on the bench after a time out Ruby told Dorothy to watch what she was going to do to the one who had fouled her.
-It was so quick that in the blink of an eye Ruby caused this lady to do a pin (cart) wheel right in the middle of the court landing flat on her back.
+Sitting on the bench after a timeout out Ruby told Dorothy to watch what she was going to do to the one who had fouled her.
+It was so quick that in the blink of an eye, Ruby caused this lady to do a pin (cart) wheel right in the middle of the court, landing flat on her back.
 Yes, a foul was called on Ruby, but she was smiling as she raised her hand to acknowledge that she had done it.

-Adult softball was also a great entertainment with many games being played between local teams during the summer months.
+Adult softball was also a great entertainment, with many games being played between local teams during the summer months.
 (Oakland Christian Church sponsored one of those teams with names like Johnson, C. Bradshaw, R. Rountree, Tucker, Whitley, Winn, Knight, Mizelle, Saunders, Oliver, and D. Chapman.
-Not to be outdone the ladies of Crittenden and Chuckatuck communities played each other and in 1976 Frances Warren, Diane Gayle, Anne Marks Saunders, Arlene Oliver, Linda Glasscock and Lisa Glasscock were just a few of the many ladies participating.
+Not to be outdone, the ladies of Crittenden and Chuckatuck communities played each other, and in 1976, Frances Warren, Diane Gayle, Anne Marks Saunders, Arlene Oliver, Linda Glasscock and Lisa Glasscock were just a few of the many ladies participating.
 John Kelly was the coach of this fine team.
-Over the years other teams were formed including one which had five members of the Oliver family from Longview, namely sisters-in-law Mary and Arlene, Arlene’s two daughters Theresa and Robin, plus a cousin, Marilyn Oliver.
+Over the years, other teams were formed, including one which had five members of the Oliver family from Longview, namely sisters-in-law Mary and Arlene, Arlene’s two daughters, Theresa and Robin, plus a cousin, Marilyn Oliver.
 Among others who played were Marilyn Boyce, Dinah Johnson, Kay Bew, Lynn Rose and Brenda Wright.

 Chuckatuck High School Girls